opendcs/opendcs/docs/source/start-lrgs.rst

 The client uses a combination of the following sources when determining certificate trust:

 1. The current JVMs certificate keystore
-1. The system's certificate store
+2. The system's certificate store
-2. The file $DCSTOOL_USERDIR/local_trust.p12
+3. The file $DCSTOOL_USERDIR/local_trust.p12

 The local_trust.p12 file is created automatically.
-For example, if you connect to an LRGS with with RtStat and the server is not already trusted, you will recieve a prompt with the certificate information asking if you want to trust the server certificate.
+For example, if you connect to an LRGS with with RtStat and the server is not already trusted, you will receive a prompt with the certificate information asking if you want to trust the server certificate.

 Backend processing applications will log an error message with the host name if the certificate is not already trusted.
-If necessary, You can manually add trust to the local_trust.p12 file with the keytool command similar to the Server certificate above.
+If necessary, you can manually add trust to the local_trust.p12 file with the keytool command similar to the Server certificate above.

 The password is `local_trust`.
 Given the limited security (no more or less than the system or java keystores) only